-Cryptocurrencies are all too often known for their volatility and for that reason, proper analysis and thorough research is a vital step in the crypto trading path.
+Cryptocurrencies and Canadian blockchain stocks are all too often known for their volatility and for that reason, proper analysis and thorough research is a vital step in the crypto trading path.
 Whether you’re new to the world of trading or you’re a seasoned player on investment platforms, fundamental analysis can be a useful tool regardless of your cryptocurrency of choice.
 But what is fundamental analysis and how exactly can it be useful when it comes to trading in cryptocurrencies?
 We’re exploring precisely that below.

 What Is Fundamental Analysis?